GVancauwenberghe/gvancauwenberghe.github.io/_teaching/teaching-11.md

 The fifth and final part of the webinar presentation provided a set of **recommendations on how to make the shift towards more intelligent subnational governments**.
 While the subnational governments themselves clearly play a role in this transformation process, national governments and the European Commission can support this process considerably.

+More information about the webinar can be found on the [Interoperable Europe Portal](https://interoperable-europe.ec.europa.eu/collection/elise-european-location-interoperability-solutions-e-government/document/presentation-location-intelligence-cities-and-regions-preparing-ground-smart-places-future).